-Taiwan is becoming an increasingly attractive destination for international students.
+Taiwan is a popular destination for international students.
 The country promotes a liberal democracy committed to human rights, gender equality and freedom of the press.

-Taiwan’s breathtaking tropical forests, green and marble mountains, hidden gorges and enormous sea cliffs also make it seem like a dream land.
+Taiwan’s bustling cities, along with its breathtaking tropical forests, green and marble mountains, hidden gorges and enormous sea cliffs can also make it seem like a paradise for students.

 The best universities in Taiwan are successful across a range of academic fields, including engineering, management and medicine.

-Many of the country’s universities make it into the top 400 of the Times Higher Education’s World University Rankings, and even more feature in subject rankings for strength in engineering, technology, social sciences, management, natural sciences, life sciences, medicine, and arts and humanities.
+Many of the country’s universities make it into the top 500 of the Times Higher Education World University Rankings 2018, and even more feature in subject rankings for strength in engineering, technology, social sciences, management, natural sciences, life sciences, medicine, and arts and humanities.

 The capital city Taipei has a lot to offer culturally too.
 Its temples are not only used for prayer but also for cultural festivals and art house events.